 Nestor Nestor Diculescu Kingston Petersen Press

-The Romanian Government has recently approved a draft law on mining activities that is intended to replace the existing law, enacted in 2003.
+The Romanian Government has recently approved a draft law on mining activities that is intended to replace the existing law.
 In order to be enacted, the draft law needs to pass the Parliament test, which means that it will not come into force this year.
 In addition, the draft can suffer many changes in the parliamentary proceeding.

 What is New and Important?

 Land Access Rights

 The new law gives titleholders of mining licenses enhanced rights of access to the land necessary for the mining operations.
 More precisely, if the law is passed, titleholders will have the right to negotiate a concession agreement for land in the public ownership of the state or of the counties/municipalities/communes.
 Absent such right to negotiate directly, concession rights over land in public ownership would have been granted pursuant to a public tender.

 If passed, this legal provision could have as positive effect the unlocking of several projects in the mining sector, given that access to public property land has been one of the main impediments for investors in mining projects in Romania.
 Such legal provision could also positively impact a future privatization process, as in many instances the quarries of the state-owned companies are located on public property land.
 However, the privatization legislation is also under review and it still remains to be seen whether the interplay between the new mining law and the future privatization laws will create a stable and friendly environment for investors.